 “There are two points on conservation that have come home to me in the last 2 days.
 One is the necessity for us to protect what we already have, what nature gave to us, and use it well, not to waste water or land, to set aside land and water, recreation, wilderness, and all the rest now so that it will be available to those who come in the future.
 That is the traditional concept of conservation, and it still has a major part in the national life of the United States.
 But the other part of conservation is the newer part, and that is to use science and technology to achieve significant breakthroughs as we are doing today, and in that way to conserve the resources which 10 or 20 or 30 years ago may have been wholly unknown.”

 Cynthia is a lecturer, writer and co-founder and editor of the Rising Tide Foundation.
-She has lectured on the topics of Schiller’s aesthetics, Shakespeare’s tragedies, the Florentine Renaissance and more.
-She is a classically trained pianist, has experience in leading choral works and holds a BSc in Molecular Genetics.
+She has lectured on the topics of Schiller’s aesthetics, Shakespeare’s tragedies, Roman history, the Florentine Renaissance and more.
+She has been published on Strategic Culture Foundation, is a classically trained pianist, has experience in leading choral works and holds a BSc in Molecular Genetics.

 Matthew is a journalist and co-founder of the Rising Tide Foundation.
 He has published scientific articles with 21st Century Science and Technology, and is a regular author on several political/cultural websites including Los Angeles Review of Books: China Channel, Strategic Culture, and Oriental Review.
 He has also authored three books from the series the Untold History of Canada.